Fulfil your need for speed with our list of the best racing games on PS5.

 Still, once you’ve got used to how Gran Turismo 7 operates, it is undoubtedly one of the best racing games on PS5.
 Perhaps the best, even.
 It’s got everything: an in-depth single-player campaign, competitive online racing, a bespoke photo mode, tuning, and a whole lot more.
 So, if you’re into racing games and have a PS5, consider this a must-have.

-All of Codemasters’ F1 games over the last few years have been brilliant, and F1 22 is truly a must-have if you’re a fan of the sport.
+All of Codemasters’ F1 games over the last few years have been brilliant, but as well as being the newest, F1 23 is truly the best.

 3. Need for Speed Unbound